What Is a ‘Man-in-the-Middle’ Attack on a Centralized Oracle?

 Since the contract only trusts the single data stream, it executes based on the manipulated price, leading to financial loss for the users.

-What Is the Risk of Using a Single Centralized Oracle?
+What Is a “Man-in-the-Middle” Attack Risk for a Centralized Oracle?

 What Is a ‘Request for Stream’ (RFS) and How Does It Compare to RFQ?

-What Are the Risks of Using a Compromised Computer with a Hardware Wallet?
+What Are the Risks Associated with a Single, Centralized Oracle Provider?